gbmhunter/blog/content/posts/2020/09-30-september-2020-updates/index.md

 * Updated the {{% link text="Mbed Studio page" src="/programming/integrated-development-environments-ides/mbed-studio" %}}.

 * Migrated NinjaCalc from a Vue.js based app to Next.js/React based app.

+* Added a page on the EasyScale communication protocol.